 The Top Payment Frauds in Ecommerce and How to Outsmart Scammers

 When running an online business, it's easy to focus on your ecommerce marketing strategy to attract, convert and retain customers effectively but lose sight of other essential details.
 Security should be a top priority for those owning an ecommerce store, and running pentesting activities and vulnerability assessment is key to protecting your livelihood.
 However, many online sellers let security issues gather dust, so to speak, and these issues can create vulnerabilities within your online store.
-Security vulnerabilities can undermine the trust of your customers and deprive you of a few well-deserved dollars, at best.
+Security vulnerabilities can undermine the trust of your clients and deprive you of a few well-deserved dollars, at best.
 At worst, they can cause your entire online business to collapse and leave you in debt.

 For ecommerce entrepreneurs, security issues often relate to credit card purchases.
 And fraudulent credit card activity extends beyond an illegal use of stolen cards.
 In many cases, buyers use their own cards to scam you.
 As a team dealing with ecommerce merchants’ pains every day, we are here to share frequent ecommerce scams and protective measures.